 On own car use, one suggestion on the UKVPM forum is to use information on AA web site to separate the costs of car ownership from the running costs, and re-imburse the latter only.
 HM Revenue & Customs mileage rates (see taxation page) are the maximum before tax would hit.

-If you pay Volunteer Drivers anything for ferrying clients etc. around, it is worth checking HM Revenue & Customs guidance (was leaflet IR122).
-It covers how to work out whether tax is due on any mileage or other allowances received towards the cost of running the car.
+If you pay Volunteer Drivers anything for ferrying clients etc. around, it is worth checking HM Revenue & Customs guidance.
+The archived advice (haven’t found current version yet..) covers how to work out whether tax is due on any mileage or other allowances received towards the cost of running the car.